Azure/c-util/devdoc/channel.md

 `channel` is a module that allows the user to move data asynchronously from producer to consumer without having to block the thread.

-Consumers of data call `channel_pull` to register a `PULL_CALLBACK` function to be called when data becomes available.
+Consumers of data call `channel_pull` to register a `ON_DATA_AVAILABLE_CB` function to be called when data becomes available.

-Producers of data call `channel_push` to notify the channel that data is available and provide a `PUSH_CALLBACK` to be called when the data has been delivered to the consumer.
+Producers of data call `channel_push` to notify the channel that data is available and provide a `ON_DATA_CONSUMED_CB` to be called when the data has been delivered to the consumer.

 `channel_pull` and `channel_push` can be called from different threads in any order.
 The callbacks are executed on threadpool threads.